Vernacular Mansions of Southeast Asia

 Wood Science: Teak vs. Chengal

-Understanding the vernacular mansions of SE Asia requires a deep appreciation for its materials.
+Understanding the vernacular mansions of Southeast Asia requires a deep appreciation for its materials.
 The choice of timber was the ultimate indicator of a family’s wealth.

 In the teak manors of Chiang Mai, Tectona grandis reigns supreme.
 This wood is prized for its high oil content and natural silica.
 These properties make it remarkably resistant to the monsoon rains of Northern Thailand.
 Over decades, teak “seals” itself.
 It develops a silver-gold patina that requires little maintenance.
 It is stable and rarely warps.
 This makes it the perfect material for the intricate modular panels of a Thai estate.